Healthcare & Wellness

 Tangible Results

-Developed research-backed UX flows and prototypes for a responsive medication tracker
+Developed research-backed UX flows and prototypes for a responsive medication tracker.

-Conducted participatory design sessions with patients & clinicians to validate concepts
+Conducted participatory design sessions with patients & clinicians to validate concepts.

 Co-authored a research paper on MC usability and patient behavior (in progress)